AndiEcker/AcuSihotInterfaces/README.md

 of the oldest adult in the rooming list get sent.
 For all other non-empty values all the pax of the rooming list get sent to Salesforce.

-Occupants data will be sent to Salesforce by calling the method `reservation_occupants_upsert()`.
-For to identify the reservation within Salesforce you can use the parameters `ReservationOpportunityId` (if the reservation got already sent before to Salesforce) as well as `HotelIdc`, `Numberc` and `SubNumberc`.
+Occupants data will be sent to Salesforce by calling the method `reservation_occupants_upsert()`. to identify the reservation within Salesforce you can use the parameters `ReservationOpportunityId` (if the reservation got already sent before to Salesforce) as well as `HotelIdc`, `Numberc` and `SubNumberc`.
 The data of the occupants get passed by parameter names with the prefix `ResPersons`, followed by an integer that is specifying the index